kubapeter/portfolio/Coursera Courses/Standalone Courses/Oracle SQL Exam Prep/README.md

 ## Syllabus

-#### Module 1: SQL Review
+#### Module 1: SQL and Table Design

->"In this module, first, we will discuss what you will learn in this practice course.
-Then, we'll review types of SQL statements and take a look at developing a Data Model.
-We'll also walk through how to install SQL Plus and Oracle SQL Developer so you can follow along with some of our activities."
+>"In this module, we'll introduce you to the course and discuss which topics we'll cover.
+We'll also explore why SQL is a powerful tool to use and some of it's uses.
+Then, we'll explore table design and schemas."
->- Describe what you'll review in this course
+>- List the topics covered in this course
->- Explain Relational Databases
+>- Explain why you would use SQL
->- Describe the process of designing an Entity Relationship Diagram
->- List and describe the types of SQL statements
+>- List several uses for SQL
->- Define the steps of Data Modeling
+>- Define schema and explain its purpose

-#### Module 2: Data Definition Language (DDL) and Data Manipulation Language (DML) ([Practices](./Codes/module2.sql))
+#### Module 2: SQL Database Terms ([Practices](./Codes/module2.sql))

->"In this module, we will review creating tables and adding columns to them as well as some best practices.
-We will also review using alter statements to modify our database.
-Lastly, we'll look at DML statements."
+>"In this module, we'll explore some of the key terms you'll need to know when building SQL Databases.
+We will compare and contrast the ANY and ALL operators, distinguish between COMMIT and ROLLBACK, and explore pseudocolumns.
+We will also give examples for some of these terms."
+>- Demonstrate an understanding of the database terms presented
+>- Compare and contrast the ANY and ALL operators
+>- Describe the difference between COMMIT and ROLLBACK
+>- Explain what a pseudocolumn is and its purpose

+#### Module 3: Key Constraints and the USING Clause ([Exercises](./Codes/Exercises.md))

+>"In this module, we'll review primary and foreign keys, delving a little more into their constraints.
+We'll also explore the USING clause and what it is used for."
->- Use the Create Statement to create a table
+>- Explain how to automatically generate a value in a table
+>- List the characteristics of Foreign Key Constraints
+>- List the primary characteristics of Primary Key Constraints
->- Use the Alter Statement to modify a table
+>- Demonstrate how to define a primary key in your table
->- Understand what alter statements can do
->- Practice using DML Statements
->- Practice Using DDL Statements
+>- Describe the USING clause, what it does, and how to use it

-#### Module 3: Practice Writing SQL Code ([Exercises](./Codes/Exercises.md))
+#### Module 4: Functions, Subqueries, Pseudocolumns, and Views ([Exercises](./Codes/Exercises.md))

->"In this module, we'll put you to the test.
-You'll be able to create tables and modify them to test what you've learned to this point.
-Use SQLPlus if you installed it on you own machine, or go to https://livesql.oracle.com/ if you need an online way to test your code."
->- Practice using DML Statements
->- Practice Using DDL Statements
->- Use the Create Statement to create a table
+>"In this module, we'll take a look at INSTRING and SUBSTRING functions and demonstrate naming a column using an alias.
+We will also explore subqueries and take another look at pseudocolumns.
+Lastly, we'll discuss views and compare them with materialized views."
+>- Explain the INSTRING and SUBSTRING functions
+>- Demonstrate giving a column an alias
+>- Define subquery and explain when you may use one
+>- Compare and contrast Views and Materialized Views
+>- Explain what a pseudocolumn is and its purpose

 ## Remark